israpps/PS2-OPL-CFG-Database/README.md

 * Open OPL Manager.
 * From the menu, choose _Open OPL Folder_.
-* Copy the files in the CFG folder.
+* Copy the files in the CFG folder of this repository to the CFG folder of OPL.

 ## Contributing